 Lack of visibility of active work

 Supervisors cannot coordinate what they cannot see.
 When permit boards or digital systems do not accurately reflect live work, interactions between activities become invisible.
+This is often a failure of the visibility system rather than the permit itself, as examined in Permit Boards and Work Visibility: Why Coordination Often Breaks Down.

 Assumptions between work teams

 Work teams often operate within their own permit boundaries and assume that nearby work has been assessed and controlled.
+Without structured coordination, those assumptions replace verification.

 Conflicting controls